IIIF/api/source/auth/2.0/index.md

 ## Appendices

-### A. User interaction at the Access Service and third party cookies
+### A. User Interaction at the Access Service and Third Party Cookies
+{: #user-interaction-at-access-service}

 While it is possible for the access service to immediately set a cookie in the response and generate client-side script that closes the opened tab, this behavior will likely result in browsers failing to send that cookie on subsequent requests for the token service or content resources if the client is hosted on a different domain.
 In this scenario, the user has not interacted with the access service origin in a _first party context_ as defined in the [Storage Access API][org-mozilla-storageaccess], and therefore that origin does not have access to _first party storage_, which means that any cookies for that origin are not included in requests to that origin.